AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/arrange-report-controls.md

 		A report control's **Snap Line Margin** property and a band's or panel's **Snap Line Padding** property allows you to maintain a uniform distance between elements in a report.

 		![](../../../../../images/eurd-win-snap-line-margin-and-padding.png)

-		Hold down ALT if you use the mouse and CTRL if you use the keyboard to avoid snapping controls that you relocate or resize.
+		To avoid snapping controls, do the following:
+		* hold down ALT if you move or resize controls using the mouse;
+		* hold down CTRL if you move or resize controls using the keyboard.